AngelaYu-3/micrograd/README.md

 binaryClassifier()
 ```

+### more complex binary classification given larger dataset
+source code is available under binaryClassifier.py and outputed data predictions are visualized in three examples below.
+Training data are the plotted points and binary classifier model classified those points accordingly into two separate sections.
+Trained with 100 iterations of gradient descent and with a batch size of 10.

+___
 ## Questions

 **Q: Why are non-linear activation functions important, and how does using non linear activation functions allow